emacsway/storm/storm/docs/tutorial.rst

     >>> database = create_database("sqlite:")
     >>> store = Store(database)

-Two databases are supported at the moment: SQLite and PostgreSQL.
+Three databases are supported at the moment: SQLite, MySQL, and PostgreSQL.
 The parameter passed to :py:func:`~storm.database.create_database` is an URI, as follows: